FLCAC-admin/uslci-content/docs/submission_handbook/02-how-to-publish-in-the-uslci.md

 Following this review, a 30-60 minute Appraisal Meeting may be scheduled.
 This meeting is an opportunity to evaluate the data at a deeper level and, if appropriate, develop a plan Ingest & Onboarding and Review phases of the Digital Curation Process.
 The Appraisal Meeting results in one of three outcomes:

-1. Data Approved
-2. Revise and Resubmit

-A *Data Approved* outcome means that your data is advanced to the [Ingest & Onboarding](#ingest-and-onboarding) phase with no modifications.
-This outcome is rare for an initial submission.
-A *Revise and Resubmit* outcome means that the Data Curator will ask you to make specific changes to the data and metadata in your LCI model within openLCA.
-After those changes are made, you will contact the Data Curator via email and/or using the GitHub repository features for a follow-up Appraisal Meeting.
-Most data appraisals result in this outcome.

 <a id="ingest-and-onboarding"></a>
 ### Ingest & Onboarding